admon84/screeps-autonomous-framework/README.md

 ## Screeps Autonomous Framework

-Welcome to the Screeps Autonomous Framework project.
-This framework is intended for those who are seeking to develop a bot for Screeps — a strategy game for programmers.
-This isn't a ready-to-deploy bot filled with advanced features, but rather, it's a structured starting point, offering clean and clear design patterns to build upon.
+Welcome to the Screeps Autonomous Framework.
+This framework is a structured starting point for developing your own bot for Screeps World, a strategy game for programmers.

 ### **Key Features**

-- **Solid Foundation:** Provides a well-organized base, allowing you to solely focus on building and innovating.
+- **Solid Foundation:** A well-organized base for you to focus on innovation.
-- **Developer Friendly:** The framework's design patterns are thoughtful and clear, making bot development more straightforward and less error-prone.
+- **Developer Friendly:** Clear and thoughtful design patterns for straightforward and error-free development.
-- **Educational:** Regardless of your experience level with Screeps, this framework serves as a learning tool to understand the principles of autonomous bot creation effectively.
+- **Educational:** A learning tool for understanding autonomous bot creation, regardless of your Screeps experience level.
-- **Flexible & Customizable:** Designed to be adaptable, it allows for extensive enhancements and modifications to fit your specific requirements and goals.
+- **Flexible & Customizable:** Adaptable design allowing for extensive customization to meet your specific needs.

 ## **Get Started**

-The Screeps Autonomous Framework is here to aid you in developing a bot that meets your exact needs.
-Utilize this framework as your starting point and customize it to create a bot with advanced capabilities tailored to your goals.
+Leverage the Screeps Autonomous Framework as your launchpad for bot development.
+Customize it to create an advanced bot that aligns with your objectives.

 ### **Requirements**

-Before diving in, ensure you have the following installed:

 - [Node.js](https://nodejs.org/en/download) (LTS recommended)